 Council Directive 2011/64/EU on the structure and rates of excise duty applied to manufactured tobacco (the Tobacco Excise Directive) invites Member States to use the weighted average retail selling price (WAP) as a reference for measuring the importance of specific excise duty within the total tax burden.
 In a country like Ireland, where the excise structure is 68.87% ((Specific/ad valorem @ WAP + VAT @ WAP + specific))., the use of WAP as opposed to the Most Popular Price Category (MPPC) would provide better tobacco revenue forecast at national level and allow for better comparisons at EU level, given that 26 out of 28 EU Member States are currently using WAP as point of refence for excise.

-Already in 20081 the European Commission criticised MPPC as a basis for calculation on excise, considering it outdated vs the new market conditions.
+The European Commission has criticised MPPC as a basis for calculation on excise, considering it outdated vs the new market conditions.
 More specifically, the Commission stated that “the MPPC is a concept that was introduced 30 years ago.
 At that time, the national cigarette markets were typically dominated by one brand” and that it “tends to fluctuate due to changes in consumption patterns, which makes government tax revenues volatile”.
 The European Commission also took the view that “using the MPPC as a benchmark for minimum rates is not in line with Internal Market objectives.
 Moreover, abolishing the MPPC would significantly simplify the arrangements, improve transparency and underscore health objectives”.

 A major trend in the Irish cigarette market in recent years has been an increase of pack sizes larger than 20 which makes the Most Popular Price Category (MPPC) a non-representative benchmark for excise modelling.